emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/5-approval.md

 You then calculate how much storage is being used by adding that new account to the map and increment the tokens `next_approval_id` by 1.
 After inserting the token object back into the `tokens_by_id` map, you refund any excess storage.

 You'll notice that the function contains an optional `msg` parameter.
-This message is actually the foundation of all NFT marketplaces on Axion.
+This message is actually the foundation of all NFT marketplaces on Fermi.

 #### Marketplace Integrations {#marketplace-integrations}